 When it comes to construction, the bottom line is simple; customers.
-Tracking down new projects is challenging and time consuming, and is one of the main reasons contractors are coming online in droves.
+Tracking down new projects is hard and time consuming, and is one of the main reasons contractors are coming online in droves.
 But what’s the best way to track down new clients?
-The answer might have more to do with looking back than looking forward.
+The solution might have more to do with looking back than looking forward.

 Word of MouthWord of mouth recommendations have always carried a lot of weight.
 And today, with the rise of a globally connected, internet savvy population, public comments, recommendations, and reviews have become a lead influencer in which services and professionals attract new business.
 A recent BrightLocal study found that nearly 90% of people read customer reviews to help make decisions.
 Some industries are more heavily reviewed and searched than others, but the growth in online research is significant across the board.